wmorgan/dcos-docs/1.8/overview/service-discovery.md

 menu_order: 8
 ---

-There are two levels of service discovery in DC/OS.
-Along with every task that runs on DC/OS being provided a well known DNS name, anyone can request a well known VIP that enables clients to have a single configuration value.
+There are three levels of service discovery in DC/OS.
+Every task that runs on DC/OS is provided with a well known DNS name.
+Additionally, you can request a well known VIP that enables clients to have a single configuration value.
+Finally, you can assign logical names to services and route traffic by these names.

 # VIPs